 Our son Kush still shows the same enthusiasm since his first day in Reception.
-He still smiles everyday as he goes to school to join his classmates in Turner.
-This is testament to the amazing staff who make our children’s days in school a pleasant, engaging, learning environment.
+He still smiles everyday as he goes to school to join his classmates.
+This is testament to the amazing staff who make our children’s days in school a pleasant, engaging learning environment.
 This is why I have decided to become a member of the PTFA, to make our children’s time at school as memorable as possible.

 Julie Dyson – PTFA Chair

-Re-bonjour!
-I am a dual national (French and British), mum to Scarlett (Year 3, Beale) and Axel, who fingers crossed should join Reception in September.
+I am a dual national (French and British), mum to Scarlett (Year 4) and Axel, who is joining Reception in 2020.
 I am also a Parent Governor and I chair the Resources Committee (which oversees School Budget and Premises), and the Audit Committee.